ComposableFi/composable/docs/docs/developer-guides/cw-substrate-cli/new-project.md

 cargo run-script optimize
 ```

-The second and a hacky way (in case you don't want to install anything) is building the binary by enabling the binary stripping flags.
+The second and hacky way (in case you don't want to install anything) is building the binary by enabling the binary stripping flags.

 ```sh
 RUSTFLAGS='-C link-arg=-s' cargo build --release --lib --target wasm32-unknown-unknown